joshnavdev/jestjs.nvim/README.md

 - Run Jest on the current open file.
 - Run Jest on the current test case.
 - Run Jest on the whole project and get coverage results.
-- Show diagnostic of the test result for the current file (TODO)
+- Show diagnostic of the test result for the current file.
+(TO improve)

 ## Install